What Is an Extremity Arteriography?

 Let your doctor know if you have any bleeding problems, or if you’ve experienced allergic reactions to:

 - iodine substances

 At the hospital, you will need to sign a consent form.
 You must also change into a hospital gown and remove jewelry from the area being examined.

 You will lie on your back on an X-ray table.
-Your healthcare provider will clean a section of skin.
-He or she might also shave this area, which is often in the groin.
+Your doctor will clean a section of skin.
+They might also shave this area, which is often in the groin.

 You will receive an injection of numbing medicine in the cleaned area.
 This injection might sting, but will stop you from feeling worse pain during the procedure.

-Your doctor will insert a needle into an artery.
-He or she will then thread a thin tube through this needle.
-From there, he or she will guide the tube (called a catheter) through your artery to the area to be examined.
+Your doctor will then insert a needle into an artery.
+They will thread a thin tube through this needle.
+From there, they will guide the tube (called a catheter) through your artery to the area to be examined.

-When the catheter is positioned, your doctor will inject a special dye.
-He or she will take X-ray images as the dye flows through your arteries.
+After positioning the catheter, your doctor will inject a special dye.
+They will take X-ray images as the dye flows through your arteries.
 The contrast material shows up on the X-rays, which help your doctor see any problems in your arteries.

 - using medicine to dissolve a blood clot

 - using a balloon to open an artery (balloon angioplasty)